 Jersey real estate is some of the most expensive in Georgia, although Jersey house values don't compare to the most expensive real estate in the U.S.

-Jersey is a blue-collar town, with 48.33% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Jersey is generally considered to be a blue-collar town.
+48.33% of the Jersey workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Jersey is a city of sales and office workers, transportation and shipping workers, and managers.
 There are especially a lot of people living in Jersey who work in office and administrative support (26.67%), management occupations (20.00%), and sales jobs (5.00%).

 The overall crime rate in Jersey is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.